 Contacted by IRS for failing to provide a W-2

 Household employees enjoy many benefits when they’re paid legally.
 They have verifiable incomes and work histories when applying for credit or loans.
 They’re contributing to their Social Security and Medicare accounts for when they’re older and not working.
-They could be eligible for a health care subsidy if they need to purchase insurance through the Affordable Care Act.

 Increased risk of an audit